gonsie/gonsie.github.io/_posts/2013-10-22-bgq-git-repos.md

 If you follow these instructions, any repository changes/commits you make on CCI machines will be **overwritten** when you do the `git push` command.
 It is recommended that you *do not* make any repository changes on CCI machines.

+## Advanced Git

+### Branches

+When pushing to the CCI, you want to make sure you are pushing on top of the correct branch for a repository.
+This way, the `git reset` command simply resets the branch to the latest commit.

+#### Scenario

+You are developing a branch on your local machine, and would like to test it using the CCI.

+#### Workflow

+Create and switch to the branch you want to work on, on the CCI machine.

+	$ git checkout -b newBranch

+Push the branch from your local machine:

+	$ git push amos newBranch

+Reset the git head on the CCI machine:

+	$ git reset --hard HEAD

+Your CCI machine should now be up to date.
+When using multiple branches on your CCI machine, make sure the proper branch is checked out before you push changes on top of it.